arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 ## Preparing content almost as usual

-I actually worked on the content before mingling with OBS, VS Code and all other stuff.
+I actually worked on the content before tinkering with OBS, VS Code and all other stuff.
 I treated this session's content almost like I usually do for my regular slides-based talks.

 Usually, I list the topics I want to talk about and then sort them in order to tell a story with a beginning and an end.
 I go deeper into the story by writing a detailed table of content.
 Then I write my full speech exactly as I will say it.
-It need to be precise because English is my second language and I want to avoid stumble on words.
+It need to be precise because (Fr)English is a second language for me and I want to avoid stumble on words.
-And after that, I do the slides using a (pop culture) theme that usually had popped in my mind while working topics, toc or speech.
+After that, I do the slides using a (pop culture) theme that usually had popped in my mind while working on topics, toc or speech.

 Here, the topics were the OpenAPI Specification features and tools I wanted to show.
 Building the story was made first by organizing the features in two categories: interface contract features and documentation features.